duxet/laravel-rethinkdb/README.md

 Please note that you can use the same options that you use in `make:migration` with `make:rethink-migration`, as its based on laravel `make:migration`

+Be aware that Laravel Schema API is not fully implemented.
+For example, ID columns using increments will not be auto-incremented unsigned integers, and will instead be a UUID unless explicitly set.
+The easiest solution is to maintain UUID use within RethinkDB, turn off incremental IDs in Laravel, and finally implement UUID use in Laravel.

 ## Running The Migrations